Send money overseas with Bankwest International Payments

 This financial institution lets its customers send money overseas in different ways.
 What helps is that you have to pay a flat fee, no matter how much money you wish to send.
 While you can visit any Bankwest branch to initiate an international money transfer, you can do so using the online banking platform as well.

 Bankwest exchange rates

 Bankwest offers amongst the most competitive exchange rates if you’re looking at Australian banks.
 However, you can get better rates through some specialist money transfer companies.
-This bank gives you an easy way to find out current exchange rates at any time through its website.

 While the bank updates these rates on a regular basis, you should confirm the latest rates before going forward with any transaction.
 The rates it lists on the website are for transfers up to $100,000.
 To find out exchange rates for transfers over this amount you should speak to a bank representative over the phone or in person.